zeusmedina/cs-application-crawling-lab-codeU/README.md

 *   Choose and remove a URL from the queue in FIFO order.

-*   Read the contents of the page using `WikiFetcher.fetchWikipedia`, which reads the content from the Web.
+*   If the URL is already indexed, it should not index it again, and should return `null`.

-*   If the page is already indexed, it should not index it again, and should return `null`.
+*   Otherwise it should read the contents of the page using `WikiFetcher.fetchWikipedia`, which reads current content from the Web.

-*   Otherwise it should index the page, add links to the queue, and return the URL of the page it indexed.
+*   Then it should index the page, add links to the queue, and return the URL of the page it indexed.

-`WikiCrawler` test will load the queue with about 200 links and then invoke `crawl` three times.
+`WikiCrawlerTest` loads the queue with about 200 links and then invokes `crawl` three times.
 After each invocation, it checks the return value and the new length of the queue.

 When your crawler is working as specified, this test should pass.
 Good luck!